cyfney/clogger/README.md

 ## Introduction

-The `clogger` module is a highly convenient logging utility specifically designed for Arduino projects, catering to both AVR and ESP32 architectures.
-Its primary goal is to provide users with an effortless way to perform logging tasks on Arduino platforms, making it as easy as using the well-known `printf` function.
+The `clogger` module is a lightweight logging utility designed for Arduino projects, supporting both AVR and ESP32 architectures.
+It provides a `printf`-like interface with severity-based filtering, timestamps, and metadata (file, line, function).

-In traditional Arduino development, logging information with detailed timestamps, file names, line numbers, and function names can be a cumbersome process.
-However, with the clogger module, users can simply include the `clogger.h` header file and start using the `CLOG` macro, which mimics the behavior of `printf`.
-This means that users can easily format and print log messages without having to worry about the underlying complexity of adding timestamps, file information, etc.

-Whether you are debugging your code, monitoring the state of your Arduino project, or simply want to keep track of important events, the `clogger` module simplifies the process by providing a straightforward and intuitive logging solution.
+## Features

+* **Severity Levels**​​: Verbose, Debug, Info, Warn, Error, Fatal.

+​* **​Low Overhead**​​: Compile-time filtering of disabled log levels.

+​* **Timestamp Precision**​​: Millisecond-resolution timestamps.

+​* **Cross-Platform**​​: Works on AVR (Arduino) and ESP32.

 ## Installation